davidjoffe/dave_gnukem/README.md

 The project was originally created and maintained by David Joffe (~1994 to 2004, and Oct 2016 to present).
 It was maintained by EMH (Evil Mr Henry http://www.emhsoft.com/) from 2004 to 2008.
 Additional contributions by: [T.O.G](http://www.nuke24.net/ "T.O.G."), [Vytautas Shaltenis](https://rtfb.lt/), Kent Mein, Steve Merrifield, Felix Richter, Kevin Joffe.
 See also 'Additional Credits' below.

-As of 8 Oct 2016, this project is under 'properly' active development again, and on 3 Apr 2018, 'version 1.0' has been released.
+As of 8 Oct 2016, this project is under 'properly' active development again, and **on 3 Apr 2018, 'version 1.0' has been released**.
 (Note - this game wasn't 'retro genre' when I started it - it just took so long to complete that it's now 'de facto' "retro"! - David)

 ### About Duke Nukem 1